Sanctions were imposed concerning Sudan(external link) in 2004 by resolution 1556 and extended over time.

 United Nations Sanctions (Sudan) Regulations 2004

-New Zealand's sanctions regulations(external link) came into force on 20 December 2004.
+New Zealand's sanctions regulations(external link) came into force on 20 December 2004, and amendments to these regulations came into force on 1 September 2022.
 These regulations apply to all persons inside New Zealand and to New Zealand citizens outside New Zealand.

 A person breaching the sanctions regulations could be liable for up to 12 months imprisonment or a fine of up to $10,000.
 A company breaching the sanctions regulations could be liable for a fine of up to $100,000.